nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Find buyer entry in database: `findbuyers`

 Searches through the database and displays all buyers whose names contain the given word/phrase (case-insensitive).<br>
-Syntax: `findbuyers WORD [WORD]...`
+Syntax: `findbuyers WORD ...`

 Examples:<br>
 `findbuyers John`: Looks for all buyers that have “John” in their name.<br>
-`findbuyers John Alice Bob`: Looks for all buyers that have the phrase "John Alice Bob" in their name.
+`findbuyers John T`: Looks for all buyers that have the phrase "John T" in their name.

 #### Find property entry in database: `findprops`

 Searches through the database and displays all properties whose names contain the given word/phrase (case-insensitive).<br>
-Syntax: `findprops WORD [WORD]...`
+Syntax: `findprops WORD ...`

 Examples:<br>
 `findprops Peak`: Looks for all properties that have “Peak” in their name.<br>